-Last weekend I took a trip to Chichicastenango (ok let’s agree to call it Chichi), where there is a famous (well famous in Guatemala at least) market.
+Last weekend I took a trip to Chichicastenango (No, I can’t pronounce it either; let’s agree to call it Chichi), where there is a famous market.
+Well famous in Guatemala at least.

 The market runs on Sundays and Thursdays.
 It is, allegedly, the biggest street market in central America, although I’m not sure how they measure these things.
 It didn’t seem particularly big in terms of the area it covered, although there were a lot of stalls and it soon got very, very, very busy.

-I got a shuttle bus from San Pedro on lake Atitlan, which cost me £6.50/US$8.50) there and back and took just over three hours.
-There are shuttle buses going every market day both from the towns on lake Atitlan and also from Antigua and Guatemala City.
+I got a shuttle bus from San Pedro on lake Atitlan, which cost me £6.50/US$8.50) there and back and it took just over three hours to get there.
+Shuttle buses go every market day both from the towns on lake Atitlan and also from Antigua and Guatemala City.
 We left San Pedro at 7AM.

 It isn’t a particularly comfortable journey, the road is bumpy pretty much the whole way, but worth it when you finally get there and see all the colours in the market.